 The Alum Rock Station area is in both the 100- and 500-year floodplain of Coyote Creek.
 Therefore, the at grade portions of the station area and the critical facilities would be designed to be 2 feet above the existing ground to prevent flooding during the 500-year flood.
 The 100-year flood flows are contained within the Guadalupe River with the flood improvement project now in place.
 However, for the 500-year flood, the river overflows its banks towards the east along West Santa Clara Street.
 Since West Santa Clara Street slopes away from the Guadalupe River, flooding would flow toward the Market Street Station but would not reach the station area.
 The Diridon/Arena Station is outside the 100- and 500-year floodplain of the Guadalupe River and Los Gatos Creek.
-The west tunnel portal, Newhall Yard and Shops site, and the Santa Clara Station are within a 100-year floodplain due to overland flow.
-A retaining wall would surround the tunnel portal to protect it from inundation during a flood.
-The Newhall Yard and Shops site and the Santa Clara Station, both which include critical facilities, would be designed to prevent flooding during the 500-year flood.
+The west tunnel portal, Newhall Yard and Shops site, and the Santa Clara Streout the tunnel portal to protect it from inundation during a flood.
+The Newhall Yard and Shops site and the Santa Clara Station between the station during a flood.
+The Newhall Yard and Shops site and the Santa Clara Streout it from inundation during a flood.
+The Newhall Yard and Shops site and the Santa Clara Station the station, both which include critical facilities, would be designed to prevent flooding during the 500-year flood.